Surgery For Urinary Incontinence in Las Vegas, NV

 With this type of sling, the surgeon inserts a sling through an incision in the vagina and directs it around the neck of the bladder.
 Made from synthetic material, a patient’s own tissue or donor tissue, the ends of the sling are passed through a small incision in the abdomen and stitched to pelvic tissue or to the abdominal wall.
 These slings may require larger incisions as well as an overnight hospital stay.

-Contact Victor Grigoriev’s office today at (702) 316-1616.
+If you are struggling with symptoms of urinary incontinence in Las Vegas, contact our Urogynecology clinic in Las Vegas today at 702-233-0727.
 You can also request an appointment online by filling out our secure form here.